 Fate Worse than Death: Prior to "Pyrrhic Victory", Woods watched his entire unit get massacred in front of him by Menendez, just before being put into a shipping container filled with their rotting bodies and left for weeks.
 Mason and Hudson finally discover him sitting at the back of the container, near-catatonic and sitting among the corpses of his fellow soldiers.

 In the Golden Ending, you can mete out one to Menendez.
 Imprisoned in a maximum security facility, without any power or influence, he can do nothing but watch as Cordie Die falls apart and his year-long plan to escape is thwarted by Karma.
 The realization that he's gone from the most dangerous man on Earth to a Jimmy Kimmel joke actually triggers a Villainous Breakdown.
 Also a decent bit of Fridge Brilliance: he had a penchant for leaving his worst enemies alive, but crippled, so they could witness the destruction of all they cared for at his hands.
 David ended up doing the same to him.

 Some more in regards to Salazar's future betrayal.
-The statement that he grew up in Nicaragua during Menendez's rise to power, and lines such as "so this is how the 1% live", and "no wonder Menendez rallies so much support", makes it quite obvious.
+The statement that he grew up in Nicaragua during Menendez's rise to power, and lines such as "so this is how the 1% live" and "no wonder Menendez rallies so much support" during the visit to Colossus, makes it quite obvious.